-In March 2018, the Company hired Mr. (Jordan) Graft in a full time capacity to continue to oversee the Company's development of blockchain and payments technologies, including its TriumphPay platform.
-Mr. (Jordan) Graft's compensation included a base salary of \$275,000 for 2019 and a pro-rated base salary of \$250,000 for 2018, annual equity awards equal to 35% of his base salary, and participation in annual incentive compensation programs commensurate with other senior executive leaders in charge of business units (with payments under such programs to be approved by our Compensation Committee).
+In March 2018, the Company hired Mr. (Jordan) Graft, brother of Chief Executive Officer Aaron Graft, to oversee the Company's development of blockchain and payments technologies, including its TriumphPay platform.
+Mr. (Jordan) Graft's compensation included a prorated base salary of \$437,000 for 2021, \$425,000 for 2020, and \$290,000 for 2019 as well as participation in annual equity and cash incentive compensation programs commensurate with other senior executive leaders in charge of business units (with payments under such programs approved by our Compensation Committee).